 NOTE: Authors are responsible for obtaining copyright permissions and paying any related fees for any supplementary material they wish to include, be it images, video or audio.
-Please confirm with the Compass Editorial office that the supplementary material can be included before paying any such fees.
+Please confirm with the Religion Compass Editorial Office that the supplementary material can be included before paying any such fees.

 Authors are strongly encouraged to include as many illustrations, photographs, maps and diagrams as they wish.
-These are all referred to as ‘figures’ and should be numbered consecutively using Arabic numerals (Figure 4, etc.).
+Detailed guidelines may be found at https://authorservices.wiley.com/bauthor/illustration.asp.

-Compass encourages authors to submit supplementary audio files.
-Audio files can be submitted in .aif, .aifc, .aiff .asf, .au, .mp2, .mp3, .mpa, .snd, .wav, or .wma format.
+Religion Compass encourages authors to submit supplementary audio files.
+Audio files can be submitted in .aac, .mp3 or .wma format.
 All audio files should be in their final form upon submission.

 Submitting Your Article

-- Click ‘Continue Submission’ on the right to begin manuscript submission!
+- Just click on the "Continue Submission" button to begin manuscript submission.

-- An anonymous version of your article, incorporating the title, abstract, full text, Reference List, any figures, tables or captions.
+- An anonymous version of your article, incorporating the title, abstract, full text, Works Cited list, any figures, tables or captions.
 Please do not include references to yourself as the author of the paper.

 - A separate title page (inc. your article title, name, affiliation and correspondence address / email address).

-- Any separate figure files in EPS, TIF or JPG format at 300 dpi
+- Any separate figure files in .eps, .tiff or .jpeg format at 300 dpi.